SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_finite_element_mesh.md

 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #d0d0d0; border-left: 6px solid #d0d0d0">
 <i>Modeling</i> and <i>Meshing</i> are typically the most time consuming steps in the image-based modeling pipeline.
-It often takes multiple iterations between the <i>Modeling</i> and <i>Meshes Tools</i> to obtain a model that can be succesfully meshed and suitable for a CFD simulation.
+It often takes multiple iterations between the <i>Modeling</i> and <i>Meshes Tools</i> to obtain a model that can be successfully meshed and suitable for a CFD simulation.
 </div>

 <br>
 The following sections demonstrate how to create a finite element mesh from the <b>aorta-iliacs</b> <i>PolyData</i> solid model using the <i>TetGen</i> mesh generation software.
-A detailed discusion about mesh generation can be found in the SimVascular
+A detailed discussion about mesh generation can be found in the SimVascular
 <a href="http://simvascular.github.io/docsMeshing.html">Meshing Guide</a> documentation.

 <h3 id="tutorial_create_mesh_1"> Create an instance of a <i>Meshes Tool</i> for the <b>aorta-iliacs</b> model.  </h3>